 Configure AWS Application Auto Scaling Targets

-The aws:appautoscaling/target:Target resource, part of the Pulumi AWS provider, registers AWS resources as scalable targets, defining their capacity bounds and enabling Application AutoScaling to adjust them.
+The aws:appautoscaling/target:Target resource, part of the Pulumi AWS provider, registers AWS resources as scalable targets, defining their capacity bounds and enabling Application AutoScaling to adjust their size.
 This guide focuses on four capabilities: DynamoDB table and index capacity, ECS service task counts, Aurora read replicas, and MSK broker storage.

-Scalable targets reference existing AWS resources and work with aws.appautoscaling.Policy resources that define when to scale.
+Scalable targets reference existing AWS resources and typically rely on AWS-managed IAM Service-Linked Roles.
 The examples are intentionally small.
-Combine them with your own scaling policies and CloudWatch alarms.
+Combine them with your own scaling policies (via aws.appautoscaling.Policy) and monitoring.

 Scale DynamoDB table read capacity